htang014/ucr-cs100/textbook/awk/README.md

 ```
 awk '{if ($1=="Class") { for (i=0;i<3;i++) print " "; print} else { print } }' class.txt
 ```
-As you can see, this command checks if the first column matches "Class".
+As you can see, this command checks if the first column matches `"Class"`.
 If it does match, then the statement `"for (i=0;i<3;i++) print " "` will cause `" \n"` to be printed three times.
 So, our output looks something like this:
 ```